mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Unfortunately, there's no equivalent of Inbox When Ready for text messages.
 As soon as you open your texting app, you see all texts from all of your contacts.
 I've never found any tools that limit when incoming texts become visible.

 My solution has been to text less.
 As much as possible, I try to move text conversations to phone calls.
 Instead of maintaining an ongoing text conversation throughout the day, my girlfriend and I call each other in the evening.
-Catching up with a friend who lives across the country is easier with a single phone call than 100 texts.
+Catching up with a friend who lives across the country is quicker with a single phone call than 100 texts.

 ## Replace online communities with real-life meetups